-Get your favorite takeout flavors in this easy, 20-minute meal – Saucy Asian Chicken and Broccoli Sheet Pan Dinner.
-We love the Asian flavors of this dish and my family really enjoys it served over big bowls of rice.
+Get your favorite takeout flavors in this easy, 20-minute meal of roasted chicken and veggies, including fresh broccoli.
+We love the Asian flavors of this healthy recipe and my family really enjoys it served over big bowls of rice.

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’…..Shall We?? 🙂